vinelden/AWS-Capstone-University-Solution/README.md

 ![AWS Capstone Project Topology (1)](https://github.com/vinelden/AWS-Capstone-University-Solution/assets/133430016/fa795571-0b84-44d5-87c1-95d2ff42aca2)

+My solution creates a VPC for the University with two public subnets.
+Within these subnets, there are EC2 instances that host the web application.
+My solution utilizes an Application Load Balancer that routes the traffic to an Auto Scaling Group that will help to handle peak traffic at thousands of connections and requests.
+My solution also stays within an $80 budget for a month's worth of uptime and maintenance.
+This is the main reason that Amazon Web Services is a great tool for this university as it provides a cheap alternative to on-premises networking services that are harder to provision and come at a much higher price.

 ## Implementation
 There are many aspects at play when it comes to AWS architecture which is why I will go through my process step by step in order to make it easier to digest.